Pepdexpepdex

 How to reconstitute a peptide vial without screwing it up

 The exact steps for mixing bacteriostatic water with a lyophilized peptide vial.
-Sterile, no foam, no waste.
+Sub-q, IM, and intranasal, what changes for each.

 Reconstitution is the step where you turn a vial of dry peptide powder into an injectable liquid.
 Done wrong, you waste expensive product or contaminate the vial.